June 10, 2025

 Payroll and Benefits Administration

-The complexity of payroll processing varies by country and affects your costs:
+The complexity of payroll processing varies by country and affects your Employer of record cost:

 Countries with 13th-month pay requirements (like Italy and the Philippines) or complex social security systems add to the administrative burden and, consequently, to your EOR costs.